 Several Fully Protected Species (Fish and Game Code § 3511) have the potential to occur within or adjacent to the Project area.
 Fully protected species may not be taken or possessed at any time.
-Project activities described in the MND should be designed to completely avoid any fully protected species that have the potential to be present within or adjacent to the Project area.
-CDFW also recommends that the MND fully analyze potential adverse impacts to fully protected species due to habitat modification, loss of foraging habitat, and/or interruption of migratory and breeding behaviors.
-CDFW recommends more robust analysis of appropriate avoidance, minimization and mitigation measures to reduce any possible indirect impacts to fully protected species.
+Project activities described in the DEIR should be designed to completely avoid any fully protected species that have the potential to be present within or adjacent to the Project area.
+CDFW also recommends that the DEIR fully analyze potential adverse impacts to fully protected species due to habitat modification, loss of foraging habitat, and/or interruption of migratory and breeding behaviors.
+CDFW recommends that the Lead Agency include in the analysis appropriate avoidance, minimization and mitigation measures to reduce any possible indirect impacts to fully protected species.